 Nestled hillside at Hotel Terra in Teton Village, Osteria is a little piece of Italy in western Wyoming.
 The restaurant’s rustic, European feel encourages you to enjoy a multicourse menu.
 You will leave having had an experience, not just a meal.
 The pizza oven fires perfect pies in unique combinations, and the menu offers a great selection of shared starters, fresh pastas and seasonal salads.
-Sit at the salumi bar and nosh on plates of house-made sausage, salumi and imported cheese while you watch the pizzaiolo acrobatics.
+Sit at the salumi bar and nosh on plates of house-made sausage, salumi and imported cheese while you warm from the glow of the pizza oven.
 No matter the seat, the friendly, knowledgeable staff offers a first-rate experience.
 Osteria is located at the base of Jackson Hole Mountain Resort, perfect for enjoying a meal during your winter activities, and its authentic Italian dishes will transport you to Europe without leaving the comfort of your table.

 Located atop the Bridger Gondola at Jackson Hole Mountain Resort, Piste Mountain Bistro has quickly become a favorite stop for lunch in Teton Village.
 Whether you’re taking a break during your ski day or you are just looking for lunch, Piste is serving up a comfortable menu of locally sourced dishes that will make you savor every bite.
 Chef Michael Britton has a passion for Rocky Mountain cuisine and hand-selects the best ingredients from regional artisan producers.
 The interior space has an open, cozy atmosphere while tables by the large windows offer views of the Greater Jackson Hole landscape.
 Lunch served daily starting at 11:30 a.m.; reservations recommended on opentable.com or by calling 307-732-3177.
 Accessible to nonskiers; sightseeing ticket required.